cirosantilli/linux-cheat/compile/gcc/index.md

 ##M

-Don't compile, but generate a list of dependencies for the given source code in a format suitable for a makefile rule, and output it to stdout
+Don't compile, but generate a list of dependencies for the given source code in a format suitable for a makefile rule, and output it to stdout.

-Dependencies are basically the file itself and the required headers
+Dependencies are basically the file itself and the required headers.

 For example, in `a.c`: